-If they had succeeded in joining the army, the Korean People's Revolutionary Army could have had a staff of historians to keep records of its activities, as well as a staff of talented editors, writers and artists to publish army publications and produce works of art for effective information and motivation.
+If they had succeeded in joining the army, the Korean People's Revolutionary Army could have had a staff of historians to keep records of its

 However, there was not even a trained historian.
 Consequently historical records were kept by non-professionals.
 Ri Tong Baek and Rim Chun Chu did most of this work.
 They tried to compile as much material as possible, but most of them were lost or buried by overlapping events of history.

 Our scholars set about studying the history of the anti-Japanese revolution after liberation, virtually without any written materials.
 Most historical materials were compiled on the basis of reminiscences by veterans of the anti-Japanese revolutionary struggle.
 Reference was made to available enemy documents, but some of them were distorted, exaggerated or understated.
 This caused no small difficulty in the compilation of a systematic and authentic description of the history.
-To make matters worse, the counterrevolutionary factionalists, who occupied important posts of the information sector, hindered this work or were indifferent so that a full-scale collection of historical materials about the anti-Japanese revolution only started towards the end of the 1950s.
+To make matters worse, the counterrevolutionary factionalists, who occupied important posts of the propaganda sector, hindered this work or were indifferent so that a full-scale collection of historical materials about the anti-Japanese revolution only started towards the end of the 1950s.